Embrace vs Reject

 I live in North America, well known for its vast spaces, individualism, personal & economic freedom, opposition to strong governments, consumerism, and so on.
 Here, there is a belief that one can do whatever they want to succeed, as long as they do not hurt others.
 Entrepreneurs who work hard and take risks are celebrated.
 If you are not happy with your job, you quit and find a better one.
 Contrary to Europe, the government does not provide a safety net, is less involved in healthcare, and overall regulates less the market.

 On the other hand, you could not identify yourself to the system.
 One could argue there is sickening focus on money in North America, that the current system promotes destroying the environment and taking advantage of it.
 Others could ask why one would work 80 hours per week or try to monetize your hobby when you could just live simply, be happy with what you have, and just stay with good friends and family.
-Others think the system is sick, and ultimately reject its core values.
+They think the system is sick, and ultimately reject its core values.
 They will refuse to take a corporate 9 to 5 job, won’t buy the typical house in suburbia and will shun popular products sold by big brands.
-Rejecting the system works best if you know how to live outside the system, such as making your own food or building your own house, and as such think you will live longer and happier.
+Rejecting the system works best if you know how to live outside the system, such as making your own food or building your own house.

 This position is not as crazy as it seems.
 In the past years, life expectancy has decreased in the US.
-The middle class has shrinked, to the point that being able to afford a typical house for your family is not a certainty anymore.
+The middle class has shrinked, to the point that being able to afford a typical house for your family cannot be reached anymore.
 Chronic diseases such as obesity, heart disease, diabetes, and cancer are on the rise, as well as deadly drugs.
 The environment is being destroyed.
 The list goes on.

 So do you fully embrace the system, or to the contrary reject it?